 Keeping yourself safe, and protecting people, in this hot weather

-With the temperature in London set to break records, we wanted to share some tips on how to stay safe, and how you can look out for those who may need help.
+Hot weather on the horizon?
+Stay cool with these useful tips on how to stay safe, and how you can look out for those who may need help.

 Extremely high temperatures bring a real risk to health.
 This is particularly the case with children, older people, those with an underlying medical condition, and the homeless.